Miro gives you almost infinite possibilities of working with objects on a board, so here are some tips on how to achieve your goals easier and faster.

 Speed up your work by using Ctrl + D shortcut to quickly and easily duplicate objects on the board.

-Prevent objects from being accidentally moved, edited or deleted by locking them on the board!
+Prevent objects from being accidentally moved, edited, or deleted by locking them on the board!

 Long press to unlock

-To enabled protected lock, lock an item as normal and then click the shield icon.
+To enable protected lock, lock an item as normal and then click the shield icon.
 Once you click the shield icon, the board participants will not be able to unlock the object.
 You can disable the protected lock at any moment.